 We found 4 providers matching nephrectomy and who accept United Healthcare Navigate HMO near Gainesville, FL.

-Dr. Li-Ming Su's specialty is urology (urinary tract disease).
-His areas of expertise include the following: adrenalectomy (adrenal surgery), laparoscopic radical nephrectomy, and kidney stones.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
-Dr. Su's education and training includes medical school at Weill Cornell Medical College and residency at New York-Presbyterian Hospital.
-He has received the distinction of Distinguished Customer Service Award, UF Health, Gainesville, FL.
-His professional affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+Dr. Li-Ming Su, who practices in Gainesville, FL, is a medical specialist in urology (urinary tract disease).
+These areas are among his clinical interests: adrenalectomy (adrenal surgery), laparoscopic radical nephrectomy, and kidney stones.
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+After attending Weill Cornell Medical College for medical school, Dr. Su completed his residency training at New York-Presbyterian Hospital.
+Dr. Su has received the following distinction: Distinguished Customer Service Award, UF Health, Gainesville, FL.
+He is affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.

 Relevant Interests: , laparoscopic radical nephrectomy, robotic partial nephrectomy, laparoscopic nephroureterectomy , laparoscopic nephrectomy, robotic nephroureterectomy

 All Interests: Kidney Stones, Pelvic Problems, Urologic Surgery, Cancer, Kidney Problems, Robotic Partial ...
 (Read more)

 - Medicare Cost: $1,500